 THE 6·20 PROJECT

-Henceforth, on June 20, and in the days leading up to it, WPD 6·20 will offer mainstream and local media, vloggers and online influencers, an exciting roster of confirmed international experts to call on along with pre-recorded interviews.
+Henceforth, on June 20, and in the days leading up to it, WPD 6·20 will offer mainstream and local media, vloggers and online influencers, an exciting roster of confirmed international experts to call on along with pre-recorded interviews and a variety of annual events and activities in which the general public can participate.

 In 2021, we recorded a number of incisive online dialogues and trialogues with leading thinkers and activists.
 Click here for access to replay screenings.